OxideOps/chess/README.md

 ```

 ### Setting Username and Password
-Default Username: The default username is usually postgres.
+**Default Username**: The default username is usually postgres.

-Password: To set or reset the password, open a terminal and start by running:
+**Password**: To set or reset the password, open a terminal and start by running:
 ```bash
 psql postgres
 ```